karimra/gnmic/docs/user_guide/event_processors/event_trigger.md

-The `event-trigger` processor, triggers an action if the configured expression evaluates to `true`.
+The `event-trigger` processor, triggers an action if the configured condition evaluates to `true`.

-The expression is evaluated using the [expr](https://github.com/antonmedv/expr) package with the event message as input.
+The condition is evaluated using the [expr](https://github.com/antonmedv/expr) package with the event message as input.

 Examples: